Code-Institute-Submissions/ci_milestone_project_4_dungeons_and_depictions/README.md

 The user's goal is purchase new D&D artwork and to be able to have their own character artistically brought to life.

 #### User Stories
-Users stories can be found [here](https://docs.google.com/spreadsheets/d/1DikEybIFIieRvgfEDZgwBejrBPHho1Zs9w43oSDUnnY/edit?usp=sharing) on an external Google doc.
+Users stories can be found on an external Google doc  [here](https://docs.google.com/spreadsheets/d/1DikEybIFIieRvgfEDZgwBejrBPHho1Zs9w43oSDUnnY/edit?usp=sharing).

 #### Design Choices
 Dungeons & Depictions as designed to be responsive on desktop and across a range of smaller viewing devices.
 The smaller screens incur a change of navbar layout, footer content and various font and image size adjustments.